Composite gear housing: Design

-In a modern airplane one can find numerous mechanical systems with gears, power drive units, drive shafts, actuators, hoists and other mechanical parts.
-People used to call helicopters "flying transmissions".
-Today an average airplane has more transmission components than a helicopter.
-The common transmission mechanical components of an airplane are: high lift system, bay door actuation system, cargo door actuation system, landing gears, hoists, cargo door actuation systems and sometimes primary flight control system.
-The overall cost and weight of the mechanical system of an airplane can be similar to the cost and weight of the helicopter transmission.
-Reduction of weight and cost of mechanical systems is important for reduction of the overall operating cost of the airplane.

 History

 In 1969 General Motors investigated using composite transmission cases to reduce manufacturing cost.

 John Barnard tried to incorporate this material in a gear housing for the Ferrari F1 car in 1994, but instead only mounted the metal gear case on a carbon fiber composite support.
 Since then several F1 teams including both Honda (née B.A.R) and McLaren have raced 'Carbon' cases with substantial composite content.

 In 2004 the US Department of Defense decided to finance development of a composite gear housing for a main rotor helicopter planetary gear box.
 Boeing and Sikorsky currently conduct the development of helicopter composite gear housing.

 Patents and Methods

 Gear Mechanic Corporation has developed controlled bonding methods and mathematical simulation methods for three-dimensional filament wound composite structures used in mechanical systems.
 The method provides optimized fiber placement and increased strength of bonding between metal inserts and fiber reinforced plastics for metal/composite power transmission components in different applications.

 Snap-on Incorporated has patented a concept of a composite ring gear, which incorporates a metal gear insert bonded into a fiber reinforced composite plastic housing.
 Invented by Snap-on Incorporated, composite ring gear has been already successfully applied to mechanical engineering area.
 More specifically Snap-on is producing a gear mechanical system commonly known as ratchet wrench handle, which incorporates Snap-on composite ring gear as the key element of the system.

 Internationally patented Composite Structural Members provides slightly different engineering solution for bonding of structural inserts into composite plastic material.
 If Snap-on invention utilizes oriented and randomly oriented reinforced fibers for constructing the ring gear housing, the Composite Structural Members patent offers a solution for using filament winding material.